oneapi-src/level-zero-spec/core/PROG.md

 ## Modules and Functions
 A Module represents a single translation unit that consists of functions that have been compiled together.

-- Modules can be created from an IL or directly from native format using xeCreateModule.
+- Modules can be created from an IL or directly from native format using xeDeviceCreateModule.
-  + xeCreateModule takes a format argument that specifies the input format.
+  + xeDeviceCreateModule takes a format argument that specifies the input format.
-  + xeCreateModule performs a compilation step when format is IL.
+  + xeDeviceCreateModule performs a compilation step when format is IL.

 The following is an example function written in OCL C.